-Beyond the ax head though, some of Pathway North’s accessories just don’t seem that useful.
+Beyond the ax head, some of Pathway North’s accessories don’t seem that useful.
 The included wrenches are three hexagonal holes drilled into the shovel face.
 I can’t think of any time when it would be comfortable to use these to turn a bolt.
 The screwdriver set and tactical knife aren’t terrible, but these are items that deserve dedicated tools, not add-ons to a shovel.

-Iunio has created a great folding shovel for budget-minded consumers that walks the line between overbuilt survivalism tool and simplistic camp ware.
+Iunio has created a great folding shovel for budget-minded consumers that walks the line between overbuilt survivalism tools and simplistic camp ware.
 The shovel’s blade is made from high-carbon steel that is less well prone than stainless but requires some care to prevent rusting.
-Though the blade also has a matte black coating that will protect it for the first couple of seasons before wearing off from use.
-The iunio’s blade face is one of the larger ones too, being just over six inches across.
+The blade also has a matte black coating that will protect it for the first couple of seasons before wearing off from use.
+The Iunio’s blade face is one of the larger ones, too, being just over six inches across.
 If you’re digging deep or moving a lot of dirt, this is a huge advantage.

-Where this shovel shines though is its leverage.
-The iunio offers the longest handle of folding shovel at thirty-eight inches, along with one of the widest shovel blades at six inches.
+Where this shovel shines, though, is its leverage.
+The Iunio offers the longest handle of folding shovel at thirty-eight inches, along with one of the widest shovel blades at six inches.
 If you need to move a big rock or even work to get your vehicle unstuck from the mud, the extra leverage could prove very useful.
-However, that extra length is the result of three extension tubes attaching to the handle – three weak points in the shovel’s design.
+However, that extra length results from three extension tubes attaching to the handle – three weak points in the shovel’s design.

 However, as far as tactical shovels go, it’s kind of light on the accessories.
 It includes a whistle, a glass breaker, a bottle opener, and a saw and pickax built into the shovel.
 It also has four handle sections to extend its length to thirty-eight inches – the longest of any model on this list.
-If you don’t need the length though, you can just use the handle that’s attached to the shovel blade and save on space and weight.
+If you don’t need the length, you can use the handle attached to the shovel blade and save on space and weight.

 The Iunio doesn’t really stand out from its competitors except that it’s an inch or two longer than a few.
-It’s priced well though, costing just a little more than the cheapest tactical shovels on the list.
+It’s priced well, costing just a little more than the cheapest tactical shovels on the list.
 It’s too heavy for backpackers and doesn’t have enough tools for prepper-types.
-It does come with a nice carrying case though, one that’s MOLLE compatible for easy pack attachment.
-It’s also just a really solid camping tool and can stand up to several weekends of abuse each year, which is all you can really ask for.
+It does come with a nice carrying case, one that’s MOLLE compatible for easy pack attachment.
+It’s also just an excellent camping tool and can stand up to several weekends of abuse each year, which is all you can really ask for.

 This one’s the real deal, the entrenching tool issued to U.S. service members.
-Built to military standards and manufactured in the U.S. of A, you know this tool is not going to fail you at an inopportune time.
-Unlike most tactical shovels, the e-tool doesn’t come with a lot of extra gadgets, which helps to keep the price down.
+Built to military standards and manufactured in the U.S. of A, you know this tool will not fail you at an inopportune time.
+Unlike most tactical shovels, the E-Tool doesn’t come with many extra gadgets, which helps keep the price down.
 It works as a shovel, an ax, and a hoe – that’s it.
 It’s meant to do just a few things really well.

-The U.S. e-tool’s shovel blade is made from thick high-carbon steel that’s been given a black powder-coating.
-Two edges are sort of serrated, which helps if you’re trying to chop wood with it.
+The U.S. E-Tool’s shovel blade is made from thick high-carbon steel given a black powder-coating.
+Two edges are serrated, which helps if you’re trying to chop wood with it.
 The blade can take a lot of abuse without going dull or deforming.
-Just because it’s a workhorse, doesn’t mean it can be mistreated though.
-Once the powder coating wears off you’ll want to oil it up before you put it back in the shed or your gear closet, just to make sure it doesn’t rust.
+Just because it’s a workhorse doesn’t mean it can be mistreated, though.
+Once the powder coating wears off, you’ll want to oil it up before you put it back in the shed or your gear closet to make sure it doesn’t rust.

-The e-tool is also a little heavy at three pounds.
+The E-Tool is also a little heavy at three pounds.
 Given that the handle only extends to two feet, it’s one of the heaviest tactical shovels for its size.
-That all goes back to durability though, a thick shovel blade and indestructible handle are going to add some weight.
+That all goes back to durability, though; a thick shovel blade and indestructible handle will add some weight.

 Overall, this is a solid choice for buyers that want a shovel that works well as a shovel.
 It’s not a just-in-case tool, but rather a “this is going to get used a million times a season” sort of tool.